Iemoto Nakashima Utashito / Nakashima Yasuko / Yuize Shin’ichi / Nakashima Kazuko

 Yuize passed away 5 January 2015 at the age of 91.

-Vice-iemoto: Nakashima Kazuko
+The Third-iemoto: Nakashima Kazuko

 From an early age, Nakashima Kazuko studied piano and composition under Hirai Kōzaburō and Hirai Takejirō.